SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/02-Cinema.md

 You receive 3 lines from the console:
 - First line - movie - string: "John Wick", "Star Wars" or "Jumanji"
 - Second line - offer - string:"Drink", "Popcorn" or "Menu"
-- Third line - count tickets – whole number in the range [1… 30]
+- Third line - number of tickets – whole number in the range [1… 30]

 ## Output
-Print one line on the console: "Your bill is \{total price\}$"
+Print out on a single line: "Your bill is \{total price\}$"
- * The price must be formatted to two digits after the decimal point.
+ * The price must be formatted to two decimal places.

 ## Example
 | **Input** | **Output** | **Comments** |